Dictionaries

 {'price': 83, 'name': 'Starbucks Corp', 'ticker': 'SBUX', 'public': True}

-You can also place elements on their own lines to make it more readable.
+We can also place elements on separate lines to make the dictionary more readable.
 This does exactly the same thing.
-Just be careful with your commas.
+Just do not forget the commas.

 starbucks_dict = {